aces/Loris/modules/electrophysiology_browser/README.md

 ## Download

-You can download all the files related to a recording (channel information, electrode information, task event information, the actual recording) -- as well as its derivatives (annotations and their metadata).
+You can download all the files related to a recording (channel information, electrode information, task event information, the actual recording) -- as well as its annotations and their related metadata.

 ## Updating Derivative Files